 This is not easy to do, but it gives you the opportunity to learn more about 3D printing.
 It helps you become more familiar with every small detail that comes along with creating a printer.
 When there’s a need to repair later, the task will be easier for you.

 The only disadvantage is that this approach needs technical knowledge that amateurs and hobbyists lack.
-In addition, it takes time to collect all the printer parts and put it in place by hand.
+In addition, it takes time to collect all the DIY 3D printer parts and put them in place by hand.

-If you want a more convenient approach to create 3d printer, then, this option is for you.
-The kits are sold by top 3D manufacturing companies and are accompanied by step-by-step instructions explaining how to build your own 3d printer kit.
+If you want a more convenient approach to create your 3D machine, then, this option is for you.
+The kits are sold by top 3D manufacturing companies and are accompanied by a step-by-step instruction manual explaining how to build your own 3D printer kit.

-The 3D printer kit contains all the parts you need and any misplaced pieces of machinery can usually be re-ordered from the manufacturer.
-A disadvantage offered by this method is that will not learn as much as when you are assembling the printer by pieces.
+The kit is not fully assembled but it contains all the parts you need and any misplaced pieces of machinery can usually be re-ordered from the manufacturer.
+However, if you get this one, you will not learn as much as when you are assembling the printer by pieces.

 RepRap can be purchased on Amazon for a few hundred dollars.
-There are a lot of 3D printer kits to choose from.
-RepRap is popular with 3D printing enthusiasts.
-You can buy parts and build your own printer using it.
-Another great thing about this is that it has a huge community where you can get tips on how to build it.
+There are a lot of 3D printer kits to choose from and many of them deliver great print quality.

 DIY 3D Printer Plans

-Are you ready to build the best DIY 3d printer?
+Are you ready to build your own 3D printer?
 If you are, then check out our list below so you can get started.

 First, you have to decide what type of 3D printer you want to build.
 So, here are some questions that you need to answer to determine the printer’s specifications.

-- How do you want your DIY 3D printer to look like?
+- How do you want your printer to look like?

 - What capabilities do you require from your printer?